 - Visit the Bentota beaches: Sprawling beneath an endless covering of palm trees, the beaches here span on for several kilometers south of Bentota.
 It’s truly breathtaking.

-- River safari: We really enjoyed the river safari experience which explores the uncharted mangrove forests that are found along the Bentota river banks, the river safari is a wonderful experience.
+- River safari: If you want to explore the uncharted mangrove forests that are found along the Bentota river banks, the river safari is a wonderful experience.
 It only cost us 2,000 rupees for an exclusive tour.

 - Visit a herbal garden: We got taken to a herbal garden as part of the river safari.
-It’s a very interesting experience – they take you through the garden explaining each plant and natural remedies and health benefits of using these natural plants as medicine.
+It’s a very interesting experience – they take you through the garden explaining each plant and natural remedies and the health benefits of using these natural plants as medicine.

 Stop 3 – Hikkaduwa (2 nights)

-Next up was Hikkaduwa.
-We only stayed here for two nights as part of our Sri Lanka Itinerary: 2 weeks schedule.
+Next up on our itinerary was Hikkaduwa.
+We only stayed here for two nights as part of our Sri Lanka Itinerary 2 weeks schedule.
 But we could have done with at least another night in this vibrant seaside town.
 Everyone we spoke to in Bentota told us that we would love Hikkaduwa even more!
 And while each town has its own unique beauty to offer, Hikkaduwa has a bit more of a vibe to it.

 But, our favourite thing about Hikkaduwa was staying in a treehouse!
-This was one of our bucket list dreams and it lived up to expectations.
-A truly incredible experience, our treehouse formed part of a local setup that included a communal bar and restaurant area, burrowed between the trees.
+One of our bucket list dreams, treehouse living lived up to our wild expectations.
+A truly incredible experience, our treehouse formed part of a local setup that included a communal bar and restaurant area burrowed between the trees.
 It was a very simple setup yet everything that we could have asked for.
-To add to the experience, the beach was only a two minute walk away.
+The best part is that the beach was only a two minute walk away.
 So we had the best of both worlds – beach and jungle.

-We actually stopped at the Kosgoda Sea Turtle Conservation & Research Center on our way down from Bentota to Hikkaduwa and you can read more about that here.
-I learned so much here, but since visiting have many questions about the whole turtle hatchery setup.
+We actually stopped at the Kosgoda Sea Turtle Conservation & Research Center on our way down from Bentota to Hikkaduwa.
+I learned so much here, but since visiting have many questions about the whole turtle hatchery Sri Lanka scene.